 - Safety Inspections – As SRP noted in their email – after the crisis has passed, they will inspect the lines in affected areas before power is restored

-Understand that power outages could last multiple days, depending on the severity of the weather and other factors.
+Understand those power outages could last multiple days, depending on the severity of the weather and other factors.

 How to Prepare for a Public Safety Power Shutoff

 The very thought of a prolonged outage is devastating to most, particularly those who live in hot climates – such as a desert.
 We highly recommend you prepare an emergency plan in case your family is affected by a power shutoff.
 Some helpful tips: